joseferrao/php-wsdl-creator/readme.md

 email to schick_was_an at hotmail dot com for details.

 PhpWsdl - Generate WSDL from PHP
-Copyright (C) 2011  Andreas Müller-Saala, wan24.de
+Copyright (C) 2011  Andreas MÃ¼ller-Saala, wan24.de

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software